Old-Code-Management/homemade_yes/README.md

 # homemade_yes
 High-performance reimplementation of GNU yes, but made at home in Rust.

-As I am not very good at writing in Rust, I probably made a lot of subtle mistakes; please submit a PR if you find anything!

-The entire codebase is 25 lines long, excluding comments and empty lines.
-Compare this to the [uutils implementation](https://github.com/uutils/coreutils/blob/main/src/uu/yes/src/yes.rs), which has ~161 lines of actual code.

-## Benchmarking

-You can benchmark `homemade_yes` by running `./homemade_yes | pv -N "Homemade yes" -r -t > /dev/null`.
+You can benchmark it by running `./homemade_yes | pv -N "Homemade yes" -r -t > /dev/null`.

-On my build machine, it can obtain a throughput of about ~3.5 gigabytes per second, which is comparable to GNU yes (v9.5).
-On a nice laptop from the past ~5 years and Xubuntu 25.04, I was able to achieve ~4.2 gigabytes per second, whereas GNU yes usually hovered around ~4.0 gigabytes per second.
+On my build machine, `homemade_yes` can obtain a throughput of about ~3.5 gigabytes per second, which is comparable to GNU yes (v9.5).
+I'm pretty sure that my hardware is bottlenecking performance at this point, so better throughputs might be possible with some hardware tweaking.

-## POSIX-only version
-I have also written a POSIX version of `yes` at `src/bin/posix-only.rs`.
-This version does not include the `--version` and `--help` arguments, simplifying the code massively.

-In all other respects, it should act roughly identical to the GNU implementation from `src/main.rs`.
-If it doesn't, please file an issue so that I can fix it.